-Unrestricted net assets for the Airport totaled \$9.2 million at August 31, 2010, increasing \$.3 million, or 3.3%, over that of the previous year.
+Unrestricted net assets for the Airport totaled \$7.3 million at August 31, 2011, decreasing \$1.9 million, or 20.5%, less than the previous year.
 These resources must be used for the direct benefit of the Airport as stipulated under Federal Aviation Administration Grant Assurances and will be used to fund future capital needs of the airport.

-Analysis of the Airport's Changes in Net AssetsThe following table provides a comparative summary of the Airport's operations for the years ended August 31, 2010, 2009, and 2008.
+Analysis of the Airport's Changes in Net AssetsThe following table provides a comparative summary of the Airport's operations for the years ended August 31, 2011, 2010, and 2009.